SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## Tournaments
-The major differences between tournaments and mocks are
+The major differences between tournaments and mocks are stakes, dedicated days for debate, and the increased depth and breadth of the community (More time with more friends).

+Aaaaaand the money.

+For quite a few years, the debsoc has tried to prevent